Mitch Pearstein has some stunning and relevant facts and thoughts in his Elephant In The Room article (Star Tribune 11.8.2014.

 Our society simply doesn’t make quality daycare possible for a whole lot of children and Mitch’s premise about “higher income” in “two person households” sounds nice, but in this society with a significant and growing number of single and poor parents, this statement seems both meaningless and mean.

-Societies that values children, make quality daycare and child friendly programs available.
-They know that healthy children grow up to be healthy adults and build a healthy community.
+Societies that value children, make quality daycare and child friendly programs available to young families.
+We know that healthy children grow up to be healthy adults and build a healthy community.
 The opposite is also true.
+No amount of prison and jail building can counter the impact of child abuse.

 We are living in a community of fourth and fifth generations of abused and neglected children without parenting skills about to have the next generation of abused and neglected children.
-Breaking the cycle of abuse could empty our prisons, make happy productive families, and create a much stronger and happier community.
+Breaking the cycle of abuse could empty our prisons, create more happy productive families, and build a stronger and happier community.

 Parenting and life skills do not come from the stork.
 They come from a parent, or if the community steps forward, from programs and mentors provided by the community.
 A two year old learns everything at home (and is a poor judge of “bad vs. good” behaviors no matter how toxic).